RBEGamer/MixMeasureBuddy/README.md

 If you want to build the software yourself from source or add modifications, please refer to the `SOFTWARE DEVELOPMENT` chapter.

+## SOFTWARE UPGRADE

+If a old version of the firmwre was already installed on the `Raspberry Pi Pico`, please flash the [flash_nuke.uf2](https://github.com/dwelch67/raspberrypi-pico/blob/main/flash_nuke.uf2) first!
+This clears all user settings!

+**NOTE** Please backup all your stored recipes first!

 ## MECHANICAL BUILD